 Whoever led the marketing department when the name Muscle Milk was thought up deserves a pat on the back, because their products intrigue everyone from aspiring bodybuilders to high school athletes to everyday gym goers.

 In this Muscle Milk review, we’ll be focusing on their Genuine protein powder, which is said to help rebuild muscles after exercise with its milk-derived protein.
-We’re going to break down this supplement to help you decide if it’s right for you.
+We’re going to break down this supplement to help you decide if it’s one of the best protein powders for you, and also share our proprietary lab data so you can determine if Muscle Milk is all it’s cracked up to be.
 Let’s get moooo-ving.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.
 GGR also recommends choosing a product that has been third-party tested for quality.